Skip to main content

 Come work with us!

-We have a number of rewarding employment and leadership opportunities for undergraduate students through our community assistant, resident assistant, program assistant, and office assistant positions.
+We have a number of rewarding employment and leadership opportunities for undergraduate students, including community assistant, resident assistant, program assistant, and office assistant positions.
+Join Res Life and meet new people, stay involved and gain valuable work and life experience.

 CAs are undergraduate students who staff 24/7 service desks located in our residence hall communities, manage keys and packages, and complete a number of administrative tasks.